master-of-zen/Av1an/README.md

     --vmaf                  Calculate vmaf for each encoded clip.
                             Saves plot after encode, showing vmaf values for all frames, mean, 1,25,75 percentile.
-                            Requires: Installed FFMPEG and installed libvmaf.

-    --vmaf_path             Custom path to libvmaf models, by default used system one.
+    --vmaf_path             Custom path to libvmaf models.
+By default used system one.

     --vmaf_target           Vmaf value to target.
 Currently aomenc only.
                             Best works with 85-97.
                             When using this mode specify full encoding options.
                             ` --end-usage=q ` or ` --end-usage=cq `
                             with ` --cq-level=N ` must be specified.

-    --vmaf_steps            Number of evenly spaced probes that is used to interpolate vmaf to cq change.
+    --vmaf_steps            Number of probes for interpolation.
                             Must be bigger than 3.
 Optimal is 4-6 probes.
 Default: 4

-    --min_cq, --max_cq      Minimum and maximum CQ values used in interpolation in target Vmaf mode Use to limit CQ values range.
+    --min_cq, --max_cq      Min,Max CQ values used in interpolation for target Vmaf Use to limit CQ values range.
 Default: 25, 50.

 <h2 align="center">Main Features</h2>